-- 8. I consider everything but loss for the surpassing value of the knowledge of Christ Jesus my Lord, for whose sake I have accepted the loss of everything, and I consider it all garbage, that I might gain Christ, - 10. and that I might come to know him, and the power of his resurrection, and the fellowship of his sufferings changed to be like him in his death - - 11. if by any means I may attain to the resurrection of the dead.
+- 8. I consider everything but loss for the surpassing value of the knowledge of Christ Jesus my Lord, for whose sake I have suffered the loss of everything, but I consider it all garbage, that I might gain Christ, - . . . - 10. that I might know him, and the power of his resurrection, and the fellowship of his sufferings changed by his death to be with him - - 11. if by any means I may attain to the resurrection of the dead.

 If God's children belonged in this cursed creation, God would not replace it, but such a polluted universe is unworthy of either His Son or His other children.
 When the resurrected Son ascended to the Father, he did more than ascend into the heavens.
 He was exalted by the Father "far above all heavens" (Eph.
 4:10; Heb.
 7:26) because the Father considered His Son to be worthy of greater glory than is found anywhere in this heaven or earth.
-"No eye has seen, nor ear heard, neither has entered the heart of man the things God has prepared for those who love Him" because the glory waiting for those who are holy as God is holy is nowhere to be found in this doomed creation.27
+"No eye has seen, nor ear heard, neither has it entered the heart of man the things God has prepared for those who love Him" because the glory waiting for those who are holy as God is holy is nowhere to be found in this doomed creation.28